Updated:Written: April 14, 2017

-Beg-Packing is a disturbing trend.
-I’m guessing from the name, these travelers are mostly backpackers who travel maybe during their gap year or recent college graduates who are “looking for themselves” whatever that means.
+Beg Packing is a disturbing trend.
+I’m guessing from the name, these travellers are mostly backpackers who travel maybe during their gap year or recent college graduates who are “looking for themselves” whatever that means.

 Beg-Packing is Acceptable:

 A few people on the discussion felt like this was an acceptable way for these youngsters to fund their travels.
 I heard things such as “at least they’re not stealing” or “you are not forced to give them money” etc. Some said it was the same as “busking”.
 Busking is quite common in big cities like New York and London where you see young musicians singing, dancing and entertaining for money.

 I think there is a slight difference.
 Busking for the most part are for basic necessities like food and rent or schooling.
 Most of the people are quite talented and provide a service of sorts for the money.
 Begging on the other hand is just that.
 A sign that says “Please support our travels” has no value to the audience.

 Another thing l read was that we didn’t know the circumstances behind the begging.
 They might have been robbed of funds and are begging to fund their return trip home.
 If that were the case, I think their signs would reflect that.
 It might even make people more sympathetic to their plight.

 Yes.
 I am on this side of the fence.
 Travel is a privilege, not a right!
 You can argue all you want about travel being in your blood and something you’ve dreamed of doing all your life.
 That’s all well and good.
 Asking someone to fund that dream is obnoxious at the very least.